 Keep in mind that these babies aren’t always going to sound fabulous.
 Because they are so aggressive, they have a tendency to become very fatiguing after awhile.
 I was finding myself taking frequent breaks because the listening sessions are so intense.
-They are comfortable, but again, you will find yourself taking them off every so often for a break.
+They are comfortable at first, but again, you will find yourself taking them off every so often for a break.

 They are also light as a feather, but as durable as people say.
 I can’t imagine these breaking any time soon.

 Overall, the sound can be described as crispy like Rice Krispies.
 Lol.
-It’s definitely pronounced in the treble area, which can lead to some sibilance depending on the song and quality of said song.
+It’s definitely pronounced and forward in the mid-range, which can lead to some sibilance depending on the song and quality of said song.
 What does Sibilant mean?
 It’s the type of headphone you can put on and immediately enjoy.
 So strap your seat belt on folks! 😛